Kayn-Pleiades/Responsive-Portfolio/README.md

 ### Commit 12: Updates
 Made updates to existing pages, started the process of my new resume page.

+### Commit 13: Resume Format
+Going with a collapable format so all the information is neat and tidy

 ## credits

 Background image from https://www.toptal.com/designers/subtlepatterns